cedar-policy/cedar-docs/docs/collections/_policies/level-validation.md

 {: .no_toc }

 Cedar [authorization requests](../auth/authorization.md) require evaluating policies given a `principal`, `action`, `resource`, `context`, and all entity data that could be relevant for that request.
-This may sound straight-forward at first, but it's not always obvious how to select the relevant entity data for an authorization request.
+This may sound straight-forward at first, but it's not always obvious what entity data is actually relevant for a particular request.
-If our only concern is always selecting all relevant data, then we can take the easiest option and always select _all_ entity data.
+If our only concern is always selecting all relevant data, then we can take the easiest option and select _all_ entity data.
-It is always safe to include all entity data, but, for applications with a large amount of entity data, making all of it available might be too difficult or expensive.
+It always safe to include all entity data, but, for applications with a large amount of entity data, using all of it for every request might be too difficult or expensive.

-Cedar provides policy level validation to help applications limit the amount of entity data required for authorization requests.
+Cedar provides level validation to help applications limit the amount of entity data required for authorization requests.
-Policy level validation is an extra validation stage performed after standard policy validation.
+Level validation is an extra validation stage performed after standard policy validation.
-Where policy validation aims to prevents mistakes in your policy logic without placing any undue restrictions on what policies you can write, level validation places additional restrictions on policies to make it easier to understand what entity data they could possibly need to access.
+Where policy validation aims to prevent mistakes in your policy logic without placing any undue restrictions on what policies you can write, level validation places additional restrictions on policies to make it easier to understand what entity data they could possibly need to access.
 When validating a policy at level `n`, policy level validation ensures that there is no chain of entity dereferencing operations longer than `n`.
 This guarantees that an entity will not be accessed unless it's reachable by traversing fewer than `n` entity attributes.

 All relevant entity data can then be collected by using a procedure called level-based slicing.
-Starting from the entities in the request (`principal`, `action`, `resource`, and any entities in the `context` record) and, repeating while the slicing level `n` is greater than `0`, gathering the data for these entities and recursively slicing starting from any entities in their attributes records from the currently selected entities.
+Starting from the entities in the request (`principal`, `action`, `resource`, and any entities in the `context` record), the slicing procedure gathers data for these entities and iteratively collects data for any entities referenced in their attributes.
 Using this slicing procedure guarantees an authorization request made using the sliced entity data will give the same result as an authorization request using all entity data.

 <details open markdown="block">